jmw2g12/matlab_computer_vision/Misc./OpenCV Command Line Functions for Cascade Classifier Training.md

 Training the Cascade
 --------------------
 The next step is running the training function, **opencv_traincascade**.
+Remember that the values you choose for the number of stages and false positive levels should reflect the size of your sample set.
-Here is a breakdown of the arguments:
+Here are a breakdown of the arguments:

 **-data**: The empty directory where your classifier will be stored.